 How does it work?

-The average number of steps in a mile varies from 2000 to 2250.
-This varies from person to person.
-For our purposes we are going with 2000 steps in a mile.
-There are around 16 weeks between the first day of classes and the last final exams.
-Our goal is to take 50,000 steps (25 miles) per week.
+The average number of steps a person takes in a mile varies from 2000 to 2250.
+For our purposes we will be using 2000 steps in a mile.
+There are around 12 weeks in our challenge.
+Our group goal is to take an average of 50,000 steps (25 miles) per week.
 That’s 10,000 steps (5 miles) per day with two rest days each week.
-Think you can get even more steps?
-Try to reach Philadelphia, PA.
-(560 miles) That’s 70,000 steps (35 miles) per week!
+You can choose to count any 5 days of the week.

 Are you just starting out and aren’t sure you can hit the 10,000 steps per day goal.
 No problem!
 Set whatever personal goal will be helpful for you.
 Maybe you want to start with a goal of 5000 steps per day.
 Great!
 Do what works for you.